Robinhood Review 2020: Is the Free App Safe to Use?

 - Can’t trade certain popular securities, including bonds and mutual funds

-Robinhood is a mobile-focused brokerage, so the best way to get started is to sign up for an account and download the app.
+Robinhood is a mobile-focused brokerage, so the best way to get started is to download the app and sign up for an account.

 Buying and selling stocks